wultra/powerauth-webflow/docs/Off-line-Signatures-QR-Code.md

 The `nonce` field is available separately in response, so that the `nonce` can be used for signature verification as documented in [Offline Signatures](https://github.com/wultra/powerauth-server/blob/develop/docs/Offline-Signatures.md#verifying-offline-signatures).

-### 4. Generate QR code
+#### 1.3.
+Display Data To The User

-Generate the QR code from `offlineData`.
+To display correct information in the web browser, generate the QR code from `offlineData`.

 Code example in Java:

 ```java
             BitMatrix matrix = new MultiFormatWriter().encode(
                     new String(offlineData.getBytes("UTF-8"), "ISO-8859-1"),